How can you tell if someone might become abusive in a relationship? What are some of the effects of abuse?

 - Higher risk of developing an eating disorder or depression

-- Increased use of alcohol and other drugs
+- Increased use of alcohol and other drugs to cope

 - Higher likelihood of having an abusive partner in the future